AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 ## Storage Slots

-Internally, Aztec keeps contract state in a storage slot key value store of type `Map<Field, Field>`, stored as a (contract specific) merkle tree.
+Each contract's state is represented with a storage slot key value store of type `Map<Field, Field>`.
 For now, storage slot positions for each variable must be explicitly assigned inside the `Storage impl`.
 Except for `Map` types, storage is in contiguous blocks, so you must calculate how many slots each public variable requires, and increment the next variable's slot by this amount.

-In defining contract storage, `Map`s can be treated as occupying only 1 storage slot (its "base_slot"), because the actual values are stored in derived slots calculated as `pedersen_hash(base_slot, key)`.
+When assigning contract storage slots, `Map`s are treated as occupying only 1 storage slot (its "base_slot"), because the actual values are stored in derived slots calculated as `map_value_storage_slot = pedersen_hash(base_slot, key)`.

 :::info
 Private variables only require one single slot, because all notes are linked to contract state through a single `storage slot` attribute in their header.